 Share

 In this post, we will explore the WordPress Media Library to help you understand where your images and other media files are stored once they are added to your website.
 We will also look at how you can perform basic editing on your images, including changing their size with the scaling or cropping tools and rotating and flipping them.
-This may be especially helpful once you have gone through the Essential Pages For a New WordPress Website post.
+This may be especially helpful once you have gone through the WordPress Pages and Posts post.

-Finally, we will cover adding image galleries to your posts and pages.
+Finally, we will cover how to add image galleries to your posts and pages.
 This feature of WordPress makes it easy to insert a selection of images into a post and then configure how they are organized.
-You can also control what happens when a visitor clicks on one of the images in the gallery.

 Overview